It is a tumor, generally benign, that occurs in the glandular tissue of various organs.

-- General aches and pains with no obvious cause.
+- General aches and pains with no apparent cause.

 Parathyroid adenomas are usually discovered when an above-normal calcium level appears on a routine blood test, particularly in people without symptoms.

-Doctors then confirm the diagnosis of primary hyperparathyroidism with a test that shows that parathyroid hormone levels in the blood are higher than normal.
+Doctors then confirm the diagnosis of primary hyperparathyroidism with a test that shows that parathyroid hormone levels in the blood are higher than usual.

 Parathyroid adenomas are usually discovered when a higher-than-normal calcium level appears on a routine blood test.